russelljjarvis/SpikingNeuralNetworks_.jl/CONTRIBUTING.md

-# Contributing to Open Source Science Accessibility Project
+# Contributing to Open Source SpikeNetOpt.jl Project
 This content is based upon a pre-established [standard](https://github.com/github/opensource.guide) that developers in this project adhere to.